 Introducing Your Child to Photography

-- Film is good, because the experience engages their imagination.
-The gap between your kids depressing the shutter and them seeing the result when it comes back from a lab is the space where their creativity and imagination lives, breathes and grows.
+The gap between your kids pressing the shutter and them seeing the result when it comes back from a lab is the space where their creativity and imagination lives, breathes and grows.
 Without that gap, photography is no longer magical.
 And when you’re young, the longer the gap, the more magical the result.